UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_21.md

 ---

-First, we decide which dataframe will be our left dataframe by implementing the merge verb on the selected dataframe.
-We are going to choose `candy` as our left dataframe.

 ``` python
 candy.merge(...)
 ```

-Next, we specify the right dataframe as the first argument in `.merge()`.
-In our case, that’s `candy2m`.

 ``` python
 candy.merge(candy2m, ...)
 ```

+Notes:

+When we combine dataframes using `.merge()`, it’s quite different than `pd.concat()`.

+First, we decide which dataframe will be our left dataframe by implementing the merge verb on the selected dataframe.
+We are going to choose `candy` as our left dataframe.

+Next, we specify the right dataframe as the first argument in `.merge()`.
+In our case, that’s `candy2m`.

 The last step, which is the bulk of the work, is specifying the arguments.